tribixbite/awesome/README.md

 *   [GokiProtocol/goki](https://github.com/GokiProtocol/goki) - A suite of programs for Solana key management and security.
 *   [echohtp/btools](https://github.com/echohtp/btools) -
 *   [MicrosoftDX/Vorlonjs](https://github.com/MicrosoftDX/Vorlonjs) - A new, open source, extensible, platform-agnostic tool for remotely debugging and testing your JavaScript.
 Powered by node.js and socket.io
+*   [invoke-ai/InvokeAI](https://github.com/invoke-ai/InvokeAI) - InvokeAI is a leading creative engine for Stable Diffusion models, empowering professionals, artists, and enthusiasts to generate and create visual media using the latest AI-driven technologies.
+The solution offers an industry leading WebUI, supports terminal use through a CLI, and serves as the foundation for multiple commercial products.
 *   [pmndrs/zustand](https://github.com/pmndrs/zustand) - 🐻 Bear necessities for state management in React
 *   [chkt/xyzw](https://github.com/chkt/xyzw) - Vector, Matrix, Quaternion, Euler Angles, SLERPs, Projections, Transforms
 *   [Ankr-network/game-webgl-template](https://github.com/Ankr-network/game-webgl-template) - Template for Unity WebGL with ankr web3 library